wp-plugins/flowplayer5/readme.txt

 == Changelog ==

+= 0.4 =
+* fixed the new "show logo on origin site" checkbox that was introduced in version 0.3
+* now possible to add several players with different skins in one post/page
+* fixed: the "Send to Editor" button became non-functional if the media library window was closed without choosing media

 = 0.3 =
 * now in the posting UI the height of the player is calculated based on video's aspect ratio
 * added option to show the logo also in the origin site, and not just only in virally embedded players